 ✥ ✥ ✥

-When a Product comes to its end the organization should recognize and honor the Scrum Team for their effort and contributions.
-Therefore hold a Product Wake.
+When a Product comes to its end, the organization should recognize and honor the Scrum Team for its effort and contributions.
+Therefore, hold a Product Wake.
 It magnifies Product Pride to embrace the fact that someday the product will dissolve into The Mist.
 The effect of Product Pride is, however, much larger than the product itself.

 Having pride means working to your own standard of quality and taking ownership of the results.
 This opens the doorway to freedom in service of the world, and leads to a team that feels it is doing morally profound work, as in Happiness Metric.